Tomorrow it'll be Walter Williams, and Rush is back on Wednesday.

 Go.

-Mark, not to cut you off.
+Mark, nothing to cut you off.

 But the people in this country, you know what I mean?